-The private placement warrants to Legacy Matterport stockholders are accounted for as liabilities and are recorded at fair value upon issuance/grant with changes in fair value each period reported in our earnings, which could have an adverse effect on the market price of our common stock and/or an adverse effect on our financial results.
+The Warrants and Earn-out Shares to Legacy Matterport stockholders are accounted for as liabilities and are recorded at fair value upon issuance/grant with changes in fair value each period reported in our earnings, which could have an adverse effect on the market price of our common stock and/or an adverse effect on our financial results.

-Management evaluated the terms of the private placement warrants ("Private Placement Warrants") in accordance with ASC 815, Derivatives and Hedging, and concluded that the Private Placement Warrants are accounted for as a derivative liability and that derivative liability was recorded at fair value at their initial fair value on the date of issuance, and each balance sheet date thereafter, as determined based upon a valuation report obtained from an independent third-party valuation firm.
+Management evaluated the terms of the warrants issued, including the private placement warrants ("Private Placement Warrants") and the publicly-traded warrants ("Public Warrants," together with the Private Placement Warrants, the "Warrants") in accordance with ASC 815, Derivatives and Hedging, and concluded that the Warrants are accounted for as a derivative liability and that derivative liability was recorded at fair value at their initial fair value on the date of issuance, and each balance sheet date thereafter, as determined based upon a valuation report obtained from an independent third-party valuation firm.
 Changes in the estimated fair value of the warrants are recognized as a non-cash gain or loss on the statements of operations.
+The Earn-out Shares are recorded at fair value and the impact of changes in fair value on earnings may have an adverse effect on the market price of our Common Stock.
 Due to the recurring fair value measurement, we expect that we will recognize non-cash gains or losses for each future reporting period and that the amount of such gains or losses could be material.
-For example, for the year ended December 31, 2021, we recognized non-cash losses on the change in fair value of approximately \$48.4 million on the Private Placement Warrants and the publicly-traded warrants (the "Public Warrants," together with the Private Placement Warrants, the "Warrants").
+For example, for the year ended December 31, 2021, we recognized non-cash losses on the change in fair value of approximately \$48.4 million on the Warrants and \$140.5 million on the Earn-out Shares.
 The impact of changes in fair value on earnings may have an adverse effect on the market price of our common stock and/or our financial results.